merisir573/assignment2final/README.md

 NOTE: I was unsure whether or not the README had to be in English or not, just in case I am writing in English.

+NOTE 2: I don't believe you need to do this for the code to work, but in case you look into the code and see dependency errors, please do the following steps:

+cd FOLDERNAME

+npm install

+repeat for all the folders.

 Github Link:
 https://github.com/merisir573/assignment2final